ibm-cloud-docs/AnalyticsEngine/provisioning.md

 Software packages:

-The **`AE 1.1`** software packages include components for Horton Dataworks Platform 2.6.5, whereas the **`AE 1.0`**  software packages include components for Horton Dataworks Platform 2.6.2.
+The software packages on `AE 1.2` clusters include components for Horton Dataworks Platform 3.1 and on `AE 1.1` clusters for Horton Dataworks Platform 2.6.5.
+See [software packages](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-best-practices#software).

- - Choose **`AE <version> Spark`** if you are planning to run only Spark workloads.
- - Choose **`AE <version> Spark and Hive`** if you are planning to run Hive and/or Spark workloads.
-In addition to the components you get with the Spark package, you also get Hive, as part of the components of the Hive package.
- - Choose **`AE <version> Spark and Hadoop`** if you are planning to run Hadoop workloads in addition to Spark workloads.
-In addition to the components you get with the Spark package, you also get Oozie, HBase and Hive, as part of the components of the Hadoop package.

 ### Provisioning recommendations

 When provisioning a service instance:
- - Choose the right plan:
+- Choose the right plan; see [select the plan based on your workload use-case](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-best-practices#plan).
-  - For deploy, run and discard use-cases, select hourly plan clusters.
-  - For long running clusters, select monthly plan clusters.

- - Choose the appropriate hardware configuration:
+- Choose the appropriate hardware configuration; see [available hardware  configurations](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-best-practices#hardware).

-   For running parallel jobs, choose the memory-intensive node size.
-For example, if the number of concurrent notebooks (connected from IBM Watson Studio to {{site.data.keyword.iae_full_notm}}) is greater than 2, you should select the memory-intensive node size and not  the default node size.
+- Size the cluster appropriately; see [sizing the cluster](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-best-practices#cluster-size).

 ## Creating a service instance using the IBM Cloud command-line interface